Jujuwryy/JobMatchingApplication/README.md

 - **Storage in MongoDB**: These embeddings are stored alongside job posts in MongoDB.

-- **Semantic Search**: When a user searches for jobs, their input is also converted into an embedding, and vector similarity search finds the most relevant job postings.
+- **Semantic Search**: When a user searches for jobs, their input is also converted into an embedding, and vector similarity search finds the most relevant job postings using knn.

 - **Example**